 Studying at Malmö University

 “When I came here I felt that I was ready to finish a degree.
 I found out about this programme and thought it would serve me very well.
-It has given me basis for understanding how and why people move.
+It has given me a basis for understanding how and why people move.
 We study migration theories, citizenship and how these issues relate to identity.

 “The programme also focuses on ethnic relations, which wasn’t the most appealing part of the programme for me at the start.
 However, as I'm working in the field, I am realising that the more globalised we become through technology, the more we need to connect in a physical way, face-to-face.”